Skip to main content

 • Solution: Connect Load Balancer to at least one API Service component

-All requests go to the same server
+All requests go to same server

 Load Balancer shows 0 servers